-If anyone tuned into the Duke and Notre Dame college basketball game Monday night, chances are you got a little tired of seeing the Blue Devils star freshmen completely dominate the Fighting Irish at some point.
-However, early on during the 83-61 rout, every fan inside the Joyce Center went bonkers over something that had absolutely nothing to do with the game.
+If anyone tuned into the Duke and Notre Dame college basketball game last January, chances are you got a little tired of seeing the Blue Devils star freshmen completely dominate the Fighting Irish at some point on ESPN.
+However, early on during the 83-61 rout, every fan inside the Joyce Center in went bonkers over something that had absolutely nothing to do with the game.

 At the under-12 timeout in the first half, South Bend, Indiana was a place of pure pandemonium.
 After two fans made 94-foot putts, the famous Notre Dame Leprechaun had a chance to make everyone’s night.
 All the mascot had to do was sink a full-court putt of his own.

 At first, the NCAA mascot wanted the crowd pumped up to cheer him on.
 Then, in rather hilarious fashion, the arena got as quiet as a golf course as he lined up the putt.

 From the baseline, the Notre Dame Leprechaun hit the putt pure and watched it quickly across the hardwood to the far baseline.

 Notre Dame Mascot Sinks 94-Foot Putt

 After drilling the putt into a yellow box, which is obviously much bigger than a golf course, the crowd definitely went wild and The Leprechaun channeled his inner-Tiger Woods with a glorious fist pump.

 First and foremost, a good timeout promotion can be fun and watching three people sink full-court putts would put a smile on the faces of even the angriest of fans who were upset the Irish were already trailing 19-7 early in the game.

 Most importantly, since the mascot made it, every fan inside the Joyce Athletic Center won free tickets to the United States Golf Association (USGA) U.S. Senior Open practice round this summer.